-The Regulatory Services section of the Council has written a procedure to help you when you decide to make a complaint about our actions and behaviours.
-This makes sure that your concerns are dealt with fairly and consistently, and that all parties to the complaint feel heard, understood and respected.
+Set out below is the procedure we follow when you decide to make a complaint about our actions and behaviours.
+The procedure makes sure that your concerns are dealt with fairly and consistently, and that all parties to the complaint felt heard, understood and respected.

 When you should complain

 - You believe that we have failed to provide you with a satisfactory service